For students

 Stopped rhythm

-Play only the start of each note, as if clapping a rhythm on your instrument.
-Stay in time without the sustained sound.
+Only play the start of each note, as if clapping a rhythm using your instrument.
+A whole note sounds like a short note on beat one followed by three rests.
+Challenge yourself to stay in time without the sustained sound.
+A metronome helps.

 #100